hy9be/LivePhotoDemo/README.md

 #Live Photo Demo

-- This is a small example to test and play with Live Photos without having iPhone 6s/iPhone 6s Plus.
+This is a quick example of how to take Apple's Live Photos without having a iPhone 6s or iPhone 6s Plus.
+It currently allows you to both record and play back a Live Photo.

-- The requierments are Xcode 7.1 and iOS 9.1 beta 1.
+* Requirements: Xcode 7.1 and iOS 9.1 beta 1

 ![Live Photo Demo](https://github.com/genadyo/LivePhotoDemo/raw/master/Media/Live_Photo_Demo.gif)